weareblahs/WSAUtilities/README.md

  - ~~XAPK Installation~~ See v0.0.3 for initial version.
 (InstallXAPK)
  - Screenshot does not work at this moment as it returns white screen on output PNG file (Screenshot / ScreenshotDT)
  - Multilanguage
+ - Installation falied for other packages other than the main one (InstallXAPK)